 - Notices of Violation and the Mutual Settlement Program

-Technology and Environmental Assessment Division staff: monitors the air in our county; prepares clean air plans to show how we will meet clean-air standards; develops rules; implements clean air technologies; reviews environmental documents for compliance with the California Environmental Quality Act; and educates and assists businesses and the public about our air and how we can keep it clean.
+Planning Division staff: monitors the air in our county; prepares Clean Air Plans to show how we will meet clean-air standards; develops rules; implements clean air technologies; reviews environmental documents for compliance with the California Environmental Quality Act; and educates and assists businesses and the public about our air and how we can keep it clean.
 For more information, see these pages on this site:

 - Air Monitoring